seale61/weather-project-backend/README.md

     npm install

 ## weather.sql
 This is the database script that will create the neccessary tables and load the cities_us table.
 The cities_us table contains the id, name, and geolocation for every incorporated city in the United States.
 A JSON file containing data for nearly every city on earth can be found [here](http://bulk.openweathermap.org/sample/city.list.json.gz) - **note**, this is a very large file.
-You can run this script from the terminal command line if you have MySQL or MariaDB installed (you will be prompted for a password when using the "-p" parameter):
+You can run this script from the terminal command line if you have MySQL or MariaDB installed.
+You will be prompted for a password when using the "-p" parameter.

     mysql -u <username> -p < weather.sql